dougrosman/webdev1-sp21/week08/README.md

    2. Look over your comments/grades
       1. Late policy reminder: Assignments more than a week old can still be turned in for up to 5 points.
    3. Ask questions
-   4. Office hours this week (Thursday, 03/11, 5pm-6:30pm).
-This time slot is open to both sections, so you may see students in other sections, but we're all working on the same material!
+   4. Office hours this week (Friday, 03/19, 11am-12:30pm).
+This time slot is open to both sections.
-   5. Revisit the HTML Validator
-   6. Extra credit is due
+   5. Video going over smartphone homework assignment posted tonight

 ### Part II: Review
 #### 0. Review last week's concepts
-  1. Centering in CSS
+  1. Centering in CSS (`margin: 0 auto`)
-  2. CSS positioning
-  3. CSS box model
-  4. CSS Flexbox
+  2. CSS Flexbox

 ### Part III: New concepts
 #### 1. Setup